 How I Got Permission To Travel Abroad: Travel NOT LIVE

-I really thought my EX would agree to let me to take the boys with us to Europe.
+I thought my EX (the biological father of my two sons) would agree to let me take the boys with us to Europe.
 After all, it was only a month and it was for my wedding.
-I really wanted it to be a family thing with us and the kids.
+Easy right?
+Nothing is every easy with a vengeful ex.

 No amount of pleading, begging or bribing could persuade my ex into writing a letter to give me permission to travel with the boys.

-I really wanted the boys to be part of the ceremony, so rather than just rolling over and leaving the boys behind, I took my ex to court and big surprise “I won”.
+Rather than just rolling over and leaving the boys behind, I took my ex to court and big surprise “I won”.
+(That’s just the way I roll).

-It was rather silly.I suppose the judge could see that my ex was trying to be difficult because he ordered him to sign all the documents so that I could apply for passports to travel abroad with the kids until the boys turned 18.
+It was rather silly.I suppose the judge could see that my ex was trying to be difficult because he ordered my ex to sign all the documents so that I could travel abroad with the kids without his written permission.
+The judge also granted me permission to get passports for my boys without the need of my ex husbands signature.
+(You normally need two parents signature to apply for a minors passport).

 The judge also gave me permission to travel anywhere in the US and Canada and internationally without written permission from my ex as long as I tell him our itinerary.